-- Read the assignments carefully and ensure you answer all parts of the assignments. - Ensure that each answer includes a relevant context, regardless of the country or countries to which it refers. - You must include a context in each answer.
-You may use the same context for each of the three answers. - For assignments relating to regulation and law, knowledge of the UK regulatory framework is appropriate.
+- Read the 820 Specimen coursework assignment and answer, available on the unit webpage - Read the assignments carefully and ensure you answer all parts of the assignments. - You are encouraged to choose a context that is based on a real organisation or a division of an organisation. - For assignments relating to regulation and law, knowledge of the UK regulatory framework is appropriate.
 However, marks can be awarded for non-UK examples if they are more relevant to your context. - There is no minimum word requirement, but an answer with fewer than 2,800 words may be insufficiently comprehensive.